commercetools/commercetools-api-reference/API-GUIDELINE.md

-#API GUIDELINES
+# API GUIDELINES

-##Overview
+## Overview
-As commercetools aims to be 100% API First, developer experience for API solution becomes very important for us.
+As commercetools is 100% API First, it's important to have a well designed developer experience.
 Additionally we aim to achieve more automation and improve the review process of new changes in the APIs.

 With this in mind, we have created "API Guidelines" that aims to help developers to design APIs: